abd-elrahman-mohamed-anter/docker-2/README.md

 ![5](g--3.png)

-Run springbet with ignore file on port 5000
+Cat .dockerignore

 ![6](g-3.png)

 Run  docker ps to see spring and springwith ignore and the ports

 ![7](g--2.png)

-Accessed the Spring bit app with .dockerignore in the browser
+Accessed the Spring bit app with .dockerignore in the browser on port 5000

 ![8](g--4.png)